Mercedes-Benz: Mercedes-AMG

 Mercedes-AMG became a majority-owned division of Mercedes-Benz in 1999.
 The company was integrated into DaimlerChrysler in 1999, and became Mercedes-Benz AMG on 1 January 1999.

 Mercedes-Maybach

-Daimler's ultraluxury Maybach brand was under the Mercedes-Benz Cars division until December 2012, when production was stopped due to decreased sales.
+Daimler's ultra-luxury Maybach brand was under the Mercedes-Benz Cars division until December 2012, when production was stopped due to decreased sales.
 It now exists under the Mercedes-Maybach name, with the models being luxury-focused, enhanced models of Mercedes-Benz cars, such as the 2016 Mercedes-Maybach S600.
 The Mercedes-Maybach GLS 600 SUV debuted in November 2019.

 China

 Daimler partnered with BYD Auto to make and sell a battery-electric car called Denza in China.
+However, after reducing its stake in 2021, the Stuttgart-based company has now exited Denza completely: the Mercedes-Benz Group is no longer involved in the Chinese car brand Denza, as it sold its last ten per cent stake in Denza in July 2024.
 In 2016, Daimler announced plans to sell Mercedes-Benz-badged fully electric battery cars in China.
 Beijing Benz is a joint venture with the BAIC Group to produce the Mercedes-Benz branded cars in China.

-In 2018, Mercedes-Benz voluntarily apologized for sparking controversy within China by quoting the Dalai Lama on one of their promotional Instagram posts.
+Vietnam

+Established in 1995, Mercedes-Benz Vietnam became a joint venture between Saigon Mechanical Engineering Corporation (SAMCO) and Daimler AG.
+Daimler AG assembles various Mercedes-Benz models from CKD kits at its factory in Ho Chi Minh City.
+The factory is a joint venture with Saigon Mechanical Engineering Corporation.
+In 2021-2022, Mercedes-Benz Vietnam invested approximately 33 million USD to upgrade 6 departments at this factory in preparation for the assembly of AMG models.
+The 1996 Mercedes E230 was the first model produced by the Mercedes-Benz Vietnam assembly plant and was part of the initial batch assembled locally.